inlets/inlets.dev/blog/_posts/2021-07-07-inlets-fly-tutorial.md

 ## Wrapping up

-In this tutorial configured and deployed an inlets Pro exit server on the Fly platform, making the deployment pretty simple and reducing operational overhead.
-Not only the easy setup is attractive, but also the sharp pricing makes the platform a perfect fit for the inlets tunnel.
-For only __$1.94/mo__ you have already the most basic compute sizing available and with the __generous free tier__ you can even run three tunnel for free.
+In this tutorial we set up an inlets tunnel server on Fly's platform.
+At the time of writing, you can run three of these tunnels servers for free, which makes it a great way of keeping cloud costs down.
+If you're not using Fly, another way of squeezing value is to tunnel ports 80 and 443 to Caddy, Traefik, or Nginx running inside your local network, that way you can expose as many domains as you like over a single tunnel server.

+Since Johan wrote this tutorial, he put together a CLI to make deploying tunnels to Fly even quicker: [jsiebens/inlets-on-fly](https://github.com/jsiebens/inlets-on-fly)

 Further resources: